wp-plugins/shorten-url/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.3.8 =
+* Update the core
+* Avoid an infinite loop when 404 error

 = 1.3.7 =
 * Root URL for short link may be modified